adbar/trafilatura/docs/usage-r.rst

 Going further
 -------------

+By combining the web scraping capabilities of Trafilatura with the data analysis capabilities of R, you can create powerful workflows for extracting and analyzing data from web pages.

+Further resources:

+- Complete vignette: `Calling Python from R <https://rstudio.github.io/reticulate/articles/calling_python.html>`_.
+- Tutorial showing how to import a Python scraper and use the results directly with the usual R syntax: `Web scraping with R: Text and metadata extraction  <https://adrien.barbaresi.eu/blog/web-scraping-text-metadata-r.html>`_.

+Working with the content:

 - `Basic Text Processing in R <https://programminghistorian.org/en/lessons/basic-text-processing-in-r>`_
 - `Quanteda <https://quanteda.io>`_ is an R package for managing and analyzing text